betterscientificsoftware/bssw.io/CuratedContent/GoodEnoughPracticesInScientificComputing.md

 it covers many good practices, but may be interpreted by some to be "good enough".
-This article is not meant be a guide to restructure practices of a successful research team, but to aid individual new researchers and teams that need to add or improve current practices. *Good Enough Practices for Scientific Computing* can be a tool for the beginning graduate student, intern, or anyone new to research computing.
+This article is not meant be a guide to restructure practices of a successful research team, but to aid individual new researchers and teams that need to add or improve current practices. *Good Enough Practices in Scientific Computing* can be a tool for the beginning graduate student, intern, or anyone new to research computing.
 Professors and mentors will find it beneficial to direct students and interns to this article very early in their research.